 If this were to happen, we would not only have to pay for the licenses we use without permission, but we could also pay significant financial penalties while having to face legal and criminal liability.

-To get rid of problems and have the peace of mind of doing things correctly, there are several Internet portals that allow us to acquire a multitude of sounds without copyright.
+To get rid of problems and have the peace of mind of doing things correctly, there are several online platforms that allow us to acquire a multitude of sounds without copyright.

 The Bests Royalty-Free Music and Sound FX Platforms

-Next, I’m going to show you the three best services to acquire the best sounds for your apps.
+Next, I’m going to show you the three best services to acquire the best music and Royalty-Free sound effects for your apps.
 I will start with the one that best meets your needs, and then show you its two best alternatives.

 Let’s go for it!